So who's behind the pixels?

 TL;DR

-Firstly, what's Waita Hako?
-It is a small phrase that sums up how I try to move through life and work, with gratitude, even when things are messy or unclear.
-For me, design is a way of making sense of the chaos.
-Creating a good experience is my way of saying thank you to the people who use the things I help make.
+Waita hako is a small Shona phrase that guides how I move through work and life.
+It’s about gratitude, even when things feel messy or unresolved.
+For me, design is a way of making sense of that mess.
+Creating clear, considered experiences is how I say thank you to the people who use the things I help make, and to those who trust me with their ideas.

-Some of the projects I am proudest of include shaping the COP28 digital experience across iOS, Android and web, rethinking the Citi Velocity trading app, and helping John Lewis Partnership bring more consistency to their digital platform.
+Projects I’m proud of include shaping the COP28 digital experience across iOS, Android, and web, rethinking parts of Citibank's trading platform, and helping John Lewis Partnership bring greater consistency to their digital ecosystem.
+Although my family is probably most proud of Tina Turner’s website.

-Along the way, I have been a finalist for Yuno Juno’s UI/UX Designer of the Year, a Shorty Award finalist in the Website/App category, and a Creativepool nominee for Best B2B Project.
-My photography has been featured in a few magazines.
-It is a different creative outlet, but one that still shapes how I approach detail, emotion and composition.
+Along the way, I’ve been a finalist for Yuno Juno’s UI/UX Designer of the Year, a Shorty Award finalist, and a Creativepool nominee.
+My photography has also been featured in a handful of publications and continues to influence how I think about detail, emotion, and composition.

-If anything here resonates, feel free to email me.
+If you’d like to talk, feel free to email me.

 John Lewis